alirezajafarineysiani/GPSR_BB/README.md

 #### OpenBLAS Library (for C Implementation)

-To build and run the C implementation, you need the OpenBLAS library.
-Here's how you can install it:
+To build and run the C implementation, you will need the OpenBLAS library version 0.3.27.
+Here are the steps to install it:

 1. **Download OpenBLAS:**
    ```bash